Should You Hire a Virtual Bookkeeper for Your Business?

 What Is a Virtual Bookkeeper?

 A virtual bookkeeper can provide routine accounting services for your business remotely.
-Since a virtual bookkeeper telecommutes, they can make their own hours and work from any location.
+Since this professional bookkeeper will work remote, they can choose their own hours and work from any location.

 What Does a Virtual Bookkeeper Do?

 Typically, a virtual bookkeeper performs the same functions as an in-house accountant or bookkeeper.
 Bookkeepers are generally responsible for processing your company’s financial transactions and recording these transactions in the general ledger.

 In some cases, they may leverage this information to generate periodic financial statements for your business, such as:

 Hiring a remote bookkeeper can benefit your small business in several ways, including:

 1. Cost savings

 Since a virtual bookkeeper won’t be a full-time employee, you aren’t required to provide them with full-time benefits.
 This includes paying payroll taxes, providing them with a work-space, or offering healthcare coverage.

 According to GrowthForce, the average virtual bookkeeper costs $500 to $2,500 per month.
 In comparison, a full-time bookkeeper can cost you between $3,000 and $4,500 per month, plus the cost of benefits.

 Even if you’re skilled at bookkeeping, you probably can’t ensure that all accounting tasks are performed correctly.
 Since 29 percent of small businesses fail due to cash flow issues, neglecting accounting responsibilities can have major consequences.
 Hiring a bookkeeper to focus explicitly on routine accounting tasks can reduce errors due to multitasking.